Jack O Lantern stuffed capsicums make a wonderful Halloween family meal. They are also an easy Halloween entertaining idea.

 Halloween doesn't have to be just about sweet treats.
 You can spook up a healthy dinner as well.
 These Jack O Lantern capsicums are both spooky and healthy.
 They would make any little ghoul or goblin very happy, even big ones too.

-All Hallow’s Eve or Halloween, generally thought of as an American celebration thrust on us Aussies.
+All Hallow's Eve or Halloween is generally thought of as an American celebration, that we still don't get too wound up in here in Australia.
 Indeed when I was growing up, Halloween existed only through my television set, on shows such as The Brady Bunch or some other popular American show at the time.

-When I got married, only then did I realise that Halloween isn’t just celebrated in America nor did it originate there.
-In fact it’s a big deal in Ireland.
-It was originally from these Celtic speaking countries that All Hallow’s Eve originated.
+It was only when I got married that I discovered Halloween didn't originate in the USA.
+It's a big deal in Ireland.
+The origin of All Hallow's Eve was Celtic speaking countries.
 It is believed that the festival was originally influenced by Celtic harvest festivals and festivals celebrating the dead.
 Halloween was only introduced to Northern America in the 19th Century when there was a mass Irish and Scottish immigration.

-The beauty of this recipe is that it contains hidden vegies.
-Yes the capsicum is very evident, but along with the mince in the filling there are vegies.
+The beauty of this recipe is that it contains hidden veggies.
+Yes, the capsicum is very evident, but along with the mince in the filling, there are veggies hidden away.
 You can cut down on the amount of mince you use and add more vegies if you desire.
 Zucchini would be a great addition.
 I have chosen to use lean chicken breast mince, but you could use beef or pork.
 Want to make it vegetarian?
 Omit the meat and substitute rice, or finely diced firm tofu.
-It’s a versatile dish the variations are endless.
+It's a versatile dish the variations are endless.

 - 4-6 yellow or orange capsicums

 - 1 brown onion medium, finely diced

 - 1 carrot medium, grated